Frost (rapper)

-Arturo R. Molina Jr. (born May 31, 1964), better known as Frost (originally Kid Frost), is an American rapper, songwriter and record producer from Los Angeles.
+Arturo R. Molina Jr. (born May 31, 1964), better known as Frost (originally Kid Frost), is an American rapper, songwriter and record producer.
 He charted in the 1990s with his first four albums: Hispanic Causing Panic, East Side Story, Smile Now, Die Later and When Hell.A.
 Freezes Over.
 His most successful single is "La Raza" which hit number 6 on the rap songs chart in August 1990.
-Frost was an integral part of the Latin Alliance, releasing one album, 1991's Latin Alliance.
+His 1990 debut album is credited as the first Latin hip-hop album.

 Frost's music entered the Billboard 200 again in 2002 with the album Still Up in This Shit!.
-Frost is the father of record producer Scoop DeVille.
+He is the father of record producer Scoop DeVille.

 Early life

-Molina was born and raised in Los Angeles, California, and occasionally lived with his family in military bases in Guam and Germany.
+Molina was born and raised by his Grandma Lola Molina in Windsor California & later moved with his mom to Los Angeles, California, and occasionally lived with his family in military bases in Guam and Germany.
 He is of Mexican descent.
 He began his music career in 1982 as Kid Frost as a tribute to his rival Ice-T, whom he often battled in the music industry.
 In an interview Frost stated that his first actual DJ was in fact Dr. Dre and DJ Yella.
 He soon became a breakdancer for Uncle Jamms Army.

 Career

 In the mid-1980s, Frost released several pre-gangsta 12" singles on Los Angeles-based labels Electrobeat and Baja.
 In the late 1980s, Kid Frost moved to Virgin Records.
+His biggest hit, "La Raza", from his debut album Hispanic Causing Panic (1990), combined East L.A. elements and became an "East L.A. anthem."
+Hispanic Causing Panic is credited as the first Chicano rap album, and brought attention to Latin rappers on the West Coast.

-Virgin released his biggest hit, "La Raza".
-His debut album, Hispanic Causing Panic was released in 1990.
-He also established a Latin rap supergroup called Latin Alliance, which released their only album, Latin Alliance, in 1991.
-His second album, East Side Story was released in 1992, which featured appearances from MC Eiht, A.L.T. and Ganxta Ridd from the Boo-Yaa T.R.I.B.E.
+Frost also established a Latin rap supergroup called Latin Alliance, which released their only album, Latin Alliance, in 1991.
+His second album, East Side Story was released in 1992.